DuxfordSBD/duxfordsbd.github.io/_posts/news/2015-10-21-the-official-video-is-here.md

 ---
-teaser: "Relive the thrills, crashes and all out frantic dashes from this years Duxford Soap Box"
+teaser: "Relive the thrills, crashes and all out frantic dashes from this years Duxford Soap Box race!"
 title: The Official Video is Here
 description:
 layout: page